IoT Edge Developer Webcast

 Introduction

-In this session we will tackle two main tasks that are unified by the fact that they both involve handling promises:
+In this session, we will tackle two main tasks that are unified in that they involve handling promises:

 A. Create a version of the logTemperatures stream service that uses the new MQTT library.

-B. Add a Toggle widget to our portal that will allow us to select between “C” (Celsius) and “F” (Farenheit).
-Our choice will dictate the unit in which the Speedometer widget (which has been part of our portal since Session 1) displays the temperature.
+B. Add a Toggle widget to our portal that will allow us to select between “C” (Celsius) and “F” (Fahrenheit).
+Our choice will dictate the unit where the Speedometer widget (part of our portal since Session 1) displays the temperature.
 Recall that this temperature is retrieved by the getTemperature microservice we created in Session 1.
-This code-service retrieves an array of time/temperature forecast data from an HTTP endpoint maintained by the National Weather Service.
+This code service retrieves an array of time/temperature forecast data from an HTTP endpoint maintained by the National Weather Service.
 Therefore, this task will involve modifying the getTemperature microservice.

 Pre-requisites

-Completed Session 7 system or have the .zip file of the system accessible.
+Completed Session 7 system or have the .zip system file accessible.

 Checking out the Python Adapter Library